XXXTailsXXX/MiscShiz/README.md

 # MiscShiz
-This are is for anything that doesn't fall into another repo / category.
+This area is for anything that doesn't fall into another repo / category.